Utah’s Definition of Defamation

 - The defendant published the statements;

-- The statements were false, defamatory, and not subject to any privilege;
+- The statements were false, defamatory, and not subject to any defense of privilege;

 - The statements were published with the requisite degree of fault; and